uviclibraries/html-css/act-4.md

 # Using CSS to Change Layout

+If you haven’t already completed the previous exercises, please start on the [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html) page, as this part builds on the topics from previous sections.

 This section teaches you some CSS basics, so that you can alter the look and function of a basic HTML page.

-If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
+If you have any questions, or get stuck, please ask the instructor for assistance.
 Have fun and be patient with yourself because CSS, especially layout, can be tricky!

-If you haven’t already completed the previous exercise, please start [here](https://uviclibraries.github.io/html-css/act-3.html).

 So far, we have learned to tinker with the following:
 - HTML pages